 Every Public Service Board in Wales must publish their own Wellbeing Plan by March 2018.
 The plan will look at the economic, social, environmental and cultural well-being of the each county.

 Monmouthshire Public Service board is made up of public bodies such as Gwent Police, Monmouthshire County Council, Aneurin Bevan University Health Board and South Wales Fire and Rescue Service.
-All of these organisations will be involved in delivering the Our Monmouthshire engagement programme.
+More information about the Public Services Board is here.

 Your views and thoughts have provided us with vital information for Monmouthshire’s Wellbeing Assessment, which will help to inform our Wellbeing Plan.
 Now we would like to know your views of the assessment and whether it presents an accurate reflection of the issues that affect well-being in Monmouthshire now and in the future.